anty-filidor/anty-filidor.github.io/README.md

 This is my personal website.
 It was built with Jekyll and the [bay_jekyll_theme](https://github.com/eliottvincent/bay) theme.
 The template, however, has been customised by me.
-If you delete all contents of the `_layouts` and `assets` directories, the original layout will be restored.
+If you delete all contents of the `_includes`, `_layouts`,  and `assets` directories, the original layout will be restored.

 Here are some useful links for maintaining the website:
 - https://jekyllrb.com/docs/configuration/options/